E3-JSI-archive/enviroLENS/Data grabber - EURLEX/eurlex_analysis.md

 ### EUROVOC descriptors

 In our whole dataset there are a total of **6714** distinct EUROVOC descriptors.
-In the table we can observe top 200 descriptors sorted by number of times they appear as an descriptor of a document.
+In the table we can observe top 200 descriptors sorted by number of times they appear as a descriptor of a document.

 | descriptor | number of occurences |
 |---|:-:|